valleyofdoom/PC-Tuning/README.md

   - See [Installation Remark for High Power Consumption Graphics Cards | Seasonic](https://knowledge.seasonic.com/article/8-installation-remark-for-high-power-consumption-graphics-cards)

-- Favour shielded cables and avoid unnecessarily long ones as they offer more protection against interference ([1](https://precmfgco.com/blog/shielded-vs-unshielded-cables))
+- Favor shielded cables and avoid unnecessarily long ones as they offer more protection against interference ([1](https://precmfgco.com/blog/shielded-vs-unshielded-cables))

 - Ensure that there is a moderate amount of space between cables to reduce the risk of [coupling](https://en.wikipedia.org/wiki/Coupling_(electronics))